 Page 2195 Line 61

-The DSSS PHY shall provide the capability to perform CCA according to at least one of the following three methods:
+The DSSS PHY shall provide the capability to perform CCA according to both:

+A – At least one of the following options:

-— CCA Mode 1: Energy above threshold CCA shall report a busy medium upon detection of any energy above the ED threshold.
+— CCA Mode 1: Energy above ED threshold CCA shall report a busy medium upon detection of any energy above the ED threshold.

 — CCA Mode 2: CS only.
 CCA shall report a busy medium only upon detection of a DSSS signal.
 This signal may be above or below the ED threshold.